By Rich Singer, CPA, MBA, Senior VP and Director of Permanent Placement, Robert Half

 About Rich Singer

-Rich has been a financial recruiting expert with Robert Half for over 25 years.
+Rich has been a financial recruiting expert with Robert Half for 35 years.
 He has a CPA and MBA and worked for 10 years in public and private accounting, including as an accounting manager for a worldwide leasing company and a controller for a major construction company.
 Rich, who is based in New Jersey, frequently provides his insights on career planning through public speaking engagements and published articles.

 Follow Rich Singer on LinkedIn.